 Within this research theme, we will focus primarily on three topics:

-- Teleoperation/shared initiative, building on Professor Kulić's work on mapping human motion to humanoid robots;
+- Teleoperation/shared initiative, building on Professor Mombaur, Professor Dautenhahn, and Professor Kulić's work on mapping human motions, emotions, and behaviours to humanoid robots;

-- Human robot interaction, building on Professor Kulić's work on incremental learning of motion primitives and their sequencing during on-line observation of human motion; and
+- Human robot interaction, building on Professor Dautenhahn's foundational work in social robotics and assistive robotics, and Professor Kulić's work on incremental learning of motion primitives and their sequencing during on-line observation of human motion; and

-- Imitation learning, building on Professor Kulić's work on task abstraction and human motion analysis.
+- Imitation learning, building on Professor Mombaur and Professor Kulić's work on task abstraction and human motion analysis.